kairosity/mp3-snapathon/testing.md

 1. I needed to add a second dyno to my Procfile --> ```clock: python jobs.py```

 2. I needed to keep the application "awake" so that it would actually run the scheduled functions at the appointed times.
-For this I used [Kaffeine](https://kaffeine.herokuapp.com/) a nifty little app that pings Heroku apps to keep them awake.
+For this I used [Kaffeine](https://kaffeine.herokuapp.com/) a nifty little app that pings Heroku apps every 30 minutes to keep them awake.

+3. I needed to remove the 'start_date' parameter from my schedule function.
+For some reason (still unknown as to why) it was causing an error and stopping the function.

 <br>